Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/optimizations/performance.rst

 Scene and Specific Objects
 ==========================

 #.
-Remove lamps, or move them to unrendered layers, or tie them to layers.
+Remove lamps, or move them to unrendered layers, or group them into layers.
 #.
 Turn off some lamp's shadows, using only one or two main sun lamps to cast shadows.
    A few "shadows only" lights will render faster than every light having shadows on.
 #.
 Use Buffer Shadows rather than ray-traced Shadows.